Nikola Nezlobinski: Scientific career

 Nezlobinski was a nature lover and he spent time collecting and preparing plant and animal specimens.
 He is the author of a significant study related to lentoid parasites, which after the recommendations and positive critical reception was published in the annual magazine Glas srpske kraljevske akademije (Глас српске краљевске академије).
 In 1926, in one of the barracks where he lived, Nezlobinski held an exposition in which he presented his stuffed exhibits and afterwards a collection of new specimens.
 In 1928, Nezlobinski, in one of the hospital barracks, constructed a foundation for a museum, titled National Museum "Dr. Nikola Nezlobinski“ in North Macedonia.

 In 1938, Nezlobinski made the initiative to construct a new, separate museum building for which he also prepared the plans himself and made the interior solution for the exposition of the museum exhibit.
 In 1938, the museum became functional and open for visitors.
+In 1941, Italian occupational troops adapted the Museum building for use as a military hospital, but after the war the Museum reopened.
 As an acknowledgement for its founder, the Museum in Struga received his name and was called National Museum "Dr. Nikola Nezlobinski".